wobbals/sampsonizer/README.md

 ## alternative approximate solution

-Depending on the interpretation of the original problem statement, much of this problem could be implemented in a `one-liner` gstreamer pipeline, for example:
+Depending on the interpretation of the original problem statement, much of this problem could be implemented in a "one-liner" gstreamer pipeline, for example:

 ```
 # -n 10 ~/Downloads/BigBuckBunny.mp4 frame%d.png